-Telepresence is the most advanced feature in which the interaction feels so lifelike that participants can forget that the person "sitting" on the other side of the table is actually in another city.
+More-advanced telepresence systems create interaction so lifelike that participants can forget that the person "sitting" on the other side of the table is actually in another city.

-Web-based meeting systems combine the best of instant messaging, shared workspaces, and videoconferencing with other tools such as virtual whiteboards that let teams collaborate in real time.
+Web-based meeting systems combine the best of instant messaging, shared workspaces, and videoconferencing with other tools, such as virtual whiteboards, that let teams collaborate in real time.